THE SAWTRY WAY (B1090) SPEED LIMIT REDUCTION PROJECT

 We are told that if a vehicle hits a child at 30 mph there is an 80% chance of survival

-but at 40 mph that chance reduced to 20% but it's still a chance everyone deserves.
+but at 40 mph that chance reduced to 20% We have already had one resident killed crossing the 50 zone

 So to provide our residents, young and old, with the best possible outcome in the event of an impact,